Why We’re So Easily Duped (and what to do about it)

 - They don’t care about truth.
 They say they do, but they don’t.
-They care about themselves, their political party and their way of life.
+They care about themselves, their political party, and their way of life.

 - They are prejudiced.
 How else can you explain the hate-mongering?

 - They are gullible and incompetent.
 Some people just never learn to think with a discerning mind.
 And others, no matter how many times you explain that there are a million ways to fact-check stories and rumors, only know enough about technology to be dangerous.
-They only know how to check Facebook and play Angry Birds on their computer.

 - They are easy targets for those wanting to manipulate them.
 Websites with advertisers get paid per click.
 Outlandish headlines garner clicks, because duped people can’t resist biting the bait.
 People profit when the duped click their headline, which means I financially benefit someone when clicking on those luring stories about a lion fighting a crocodile.

 So what can we do about it?

 - Care about wisdom.
 The words from James will help: “Be quick to listen, slow to speak [and tweet, email and share on Facebook], and slow to become angry.”
 Checking truthorfiction (or better yet, multiple places) which research web rumors, will help too.
 Simply caring about truth and wisdom will put you on the right path.